 E53 Place

-Equivalent to:

-E18 Physical Thing.
-P156 occupies (is occupied by): E53 Place

 Scope note:

 This property associates an instance of S10 Material Substantial with the instance of E53 Place that this substance occupied.
 It describes the space filled (occupied) by a physical matter.
 This property is the development of the shortcut expressed in the proposition of classification: “S20 Physical Feature” isA “E53 Place”.
+This property is equivalent to P156 occupies (is occupied by) with domain E18 Physical Thing and range E53 Place.

 Examples: